Huitzilinoa007/MetroDS/README.md

 # MetroDS
-MetroSim++ is a C++ application that simulates a metro transportation system, implementing data structures, searching algorithms, sorting methods, and recursion to manage stations, routes, trains, and passengers efficiently
+MetroDS a C++ application that simulates a metro transportation system, implementing data structures, searching algorithms, sorting methods, and recursion to manage stations, routes, trains, and passengers efficiently